Navigating the Northwest

 Washington is the ideal location for a variety of travelers.
-Wine lovers, thrill seekers, romantic getaways, family vacations, and so much more.
-Here in Washington you will find no shortage of activities to partake in, and numerous cities to add to your bucket list.
+Wine lovers, thrill-seekers, romantic getaways, family vacations, and so much more.
+Here in Washington, you will find no shortage of activities to engage in and numerous cities to add to your bucket list.

 Want to learn more about Washington State?
-Check out this list of the top 10 weekend getaways in Washington.
+Check out this list of the 10 best weekend getaways in Washington State.

-By far the most known place in all of Washington, Seattle is a city you just can’t miss!
+By far one of the best weekend getaways in Washington State, Seattle is a city you just can’t miss!
 It is trendy, lively, and massive as it spans over several districts and bleeds into the outskirts of town.
 Seattle sits on Lake Washington and provides for some pretty stellar city views.

 Be sure to check out the famous space needle so you can literally see all that Seattle has to offer.
 Alongside its name to fame in the technological game, Seattle is also known for having some of the best coffee in the United States.
 Grab a warm cup of Joe, and get ready to explore your new favorite city in Washington!

-Found on the shores of Lake Washington, Kirkland is the perfect place for a weekend getaway.
-This offers both the city life and outdoor adventure.
+Found on the shores of Lake Washington, Kirkland is the perfect place for a weekend getaway in Washington State.
+This offers both city life and outdoor adventure.

-Olympic National Park is a massive, daringly beautiful, outdoor paradise.
-It is sprawling over hundreds of thousands of acres and features waterfalls, beaches, and everything in between.
+Olympic National Park is a massive, daringly beautiful outdoor paradise.
+It sprawls over hundreds of thousands of acres and features waterfalls, beaches, and everything in between.

-Olympic National Park is one of the top places to go not just in Washington, but in the United States!
-It is nationally recognized as one of the best national parks to visit and is more than deserving of this title.
+Olympic National Park is one of the top places to go, not just in Washington, but in the United States!
+It is nationally recognized as one of the best national parks to visit in the US and is more than deserving of this title.

 Answer the call of the Pacific!
 Ocean Shores is a gorgeous stretch of coastal land that features a charming, inviting beach town.

 Ocean Shores is a great place to swim, rent a bike, or check out some of the shops native to the city.
-If your idea of a weekend getaway rests in finding the perfect place to destress, check out Ocean Shores.
+If your idea of a weekend getaway in Washington State rests in finding the perfect place to destress, check out Ocean Shores.

-Here you can find diverging paths, mouthwatering farm to table plates, and some of the best wine in the state.
+Here, you can find diverging paths, mouth-watering farm-to-table dishes, and some of the best wines in the state.

 Most visitors would even recommend opting for a ride on one of the seaplanes, as this will take you not just to the Namesake Lake, but on it!

-This city is a great place to bring the whole family, with numerous options to explore that is fun for all ages!
-Not too far out you can even find some pretty great hiking paths.
+For your next Washington weekend getaway, this city is the ultimate place to bring the whole family, with numerous options to explore that is fun for all ages.
+Not too far out, you can even find some pretty great hiking paths.

 This is also the location of Washington’s highest mountain!
 Yes, its title character has the highest peak in this Northwest state and draws climbers and hikers to its base in droves.
 Check out Mount Rainier if you are looking for a challenging, breathtakingly beautiful adventure.

 Mount St. Helens has typically gained attention after the tragic volcanic eruption of 1980.
-It is still a notable active volcano, although it has not erupted since the 80’s.
-Now, it is a national park that is centered around the towering beauty of these volcanos.
+It is still a notable active volcano, although it has not erupted since the ’80s.
+Now, it is a national park that is centered around the towering beauty of these volcanoes.

 Take a trip off the mainland!
 The San Juan Islands are actually closer to British Columbia than the United States, but they are a proud Washington State member.
-This island is incredibly well preserved and features just about everything an explorer needs to have a good time.
+This island is incredibly well preserved and features just about everything you can expect on a perfect weekend getaway in Washington State.

 There are trails upon trails of hiking paths, kayaking, canoeing, orca-watching, running, biking, climbing, and so much more to explore.

 The place of your dreams come to life!
-Snoqualmie Falls is a popular vacation destination nestled in the wilderness of Washington.
+Snoqualmie Falls is a popular weekend vacation spot nestled in the wilderness of Washington.
 Here, everything is surrounded and celebrated within nature.

-And if you’re thinking you’ve seen this scene before, that’s probably because this was also the location of the hit TV show “Twin Peaks”.
+And if you think you’ve seen this scene before, that’s probably because this was also the location of the hit TV show “Twin Peaks”.
 As a city so pretty they had to immortalize it on the screen, Snoqualmie Falls cannot be missed.